 You can choose whether to file a police report after a sexual assault.
 If you file a report, police will ask very detailed questions.
 After you file a report, they’ll write down the name of the detective and the police report number.
 You can keep these safe in case you want to follow up.

 There’s no wrong way to react to a sexual assault.
 People can change how they feel about an event over time and that’s okay.
 Remember that what happened isn’t your fault and it doesn’t define who you are.
+It’s okay if someone isn’t able to disclose an assault for a long time.
+It’s never too late to need or ask for support in dealing with an assault.

 It might help to calm down in a place where you’re comfortable.
 You can also get in touch with your body by meditating or exercising.
 It may help to support yourself by doing something you enjoy.
 This could be taking a bath, watching a movie, or eating your favorite meal.
 Some people like doing something creative like drawing, journaling, or making music.